 Thank you for taking the time to read this and for supporting #project2x2.
 You are the one making an impact here – and I am sincerely grateful for that.

-Happy New Year and all the best in 2020.
+Happy New Year and all the best.

 Darryn Tan | CEO | Founder | Two of a Kind